Skip to content

 Alan Value Proposition section

-4. 4Specifies concrete benefits like fair pricing, faster claims, and human support at scale rather than vague promises
+4. 4Concrete benefits over adjectives: instant answers, faster claims, timely human support at scale

 See how your page compares to the 39 insurtech average